DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ## Choose your references

-You need to provide the details for 2 references to apply.
-You can provide more, but your teacher training provider will only contact 2.
+You need to provide the details of 2 people who can give you a reference when you apply.
+They will not be contacted until you accept a place on a course.

-Unlike a standard work reference, your references for teacher training need to be named individuals rather than (for example) a human resources team or academic department.
+Unlike a standard work reference, your references for teacher training need to be from named individuals rather than (for example) a human resources team or academic department.

-Your references will confirm how they know you and if they know any reason why you should not work with children.
+They'll confirm how they know you and if they know any reason why you should not work with children.

 You'll need different kinds of references depending on your circumstances.
 If you:

 * are still studying or graduated in the last 5 years, you'll need an academic reference
 * already work in a school, you'll need a reference from your headteacher

-Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.
+You can give a character reference, such as a mentor or someone you know from volunteering, as a second reference.

-References should not be family members, partners or friends.
+You should not ask a family member, partner or friend for a reference.

-You'll need to provide your reference details when you apply, but they will not be contacted until you accept a place on a course.

-You can change your reference details once you've accepted a place on a course.
-You might need to alter your reference contact details if they have changed, or you may wish to change your reference altogether.
+You can change your reference details when you accept a place on a course.
+You might need to alter their contact details if they've changed, or you may wish to change who you ask for a reference altogether.

 If you’re struggling to choose your references, [get free one-to-one support from a teacher training adviser](/tta-service).